-However, it is always worth trying to sign up to a broadband provider even if you have poor credit.
+It is always worth trying to sign up for a broadband deal, even if you have poor credit.

-The best advice is to check with your preferred supplier before signing up and you may be pleasantly surprised.
+Check with your preferred supplier before signing up and you may be pleasantly surprised.

 Checking your credit score